Burimari–Lalmonirhat–Parbatipur line: Assam links

 There were two Assam links through this area, before the Partition of India.

 The first and more important one was through Mogalhat–Geetaldaha–Coochbehar–Golokganj.
 Even when railway links were restored between Pakistan and India in 1955, the line was in order and was one of the agreed transit points.
 The railway bridge across the Dharla River was subsequently partially washed out and the railway link was snapped.

 The second link through Geetaldaha-Bamanhat-Golokganj was snapped earlier with a bridge being washed away within what is now Bangladesh.
 In 1955, the link was not there.

 Defunct rail transit point

 The Burimari–Changrabandha rail transit point has become functional.
 The Indian side of the line is now made BG and is operational between New Mal Junction to Changrabandha.
 New line has been made to connect New Cooch Behar from Changrabandha.

 But the other side was Dual gauge line is fully constructed to Lalmonirhat in 2012.
-Now there running 8 trains daily to different City.
+Now there are 8 trains running daily to different cities.
 Total nine station of this section are remodeled.
 Bangladesh now making the whole section DG to revive this route.
 A bridge in River Dharla is being constructed for this.